Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

-Towards the proof, we proceed with a well-known characterization of quasidisks from the literature \cite{beurlingahlfors}, \cite{tukiavaisala} (i.e.\ quasi-balls in dimension $n=2$).
+To formulate our result, we proceed with a well-known characterization of quasi-disks (i.e.\ quasi-balls in dimension $d=2$) from the literature \cite{beurlingahlfors}, \cite{tukiavaisala}.
 This first requires a few geometric definitions.
 A Jordan curve $\gamma \co S^1 \to \R^2$ is of {\sc $C$-bounded turning}, for some $C \geq 1$, if for every $s,t \in S^1$ it holds that